wp-plugins/gwolle-gb/readme.txt

 = 1.2.2 =
 * 2015-03-
 * Import, check for timestamp on date, else convert.
+* Add option to have labels float or not.
 * Add option to enable/disable admin entry styling.

 = 1.2.1 =